 Spring cabbages, smaller and sweeter that the summer varieties, can be sown directly into the soil but for the best results Rootrainers will give your seedlings the perfect start.
-Autumn sown Spring Cabbage thrive in a greenhouse or similar environment for planting out under protection after about 4 weeks - for this hardening off period use a Fleece Lantern Cloche or Easy Fleece Tunnels
+Autumn sown Spring Cabbage thrive in a greenhouse or similar environment for planting out under protection after about 4 weeks - for this hardening off period use a Easy Fleece Tunnels

 Spring Cabbage should be planted 45 cm between plants and 45 cm between rows.
 Water plants well before you begin and make a hole in the soil with a dibber or trowel.
 Fill the planting hole with water before planting the seedling - this will help the plant to establish.
 Push the soil in around the roots firmly bout avoid compacting the soil which can prevent water reaching the roots.

 Keep well watered and weed free - a Speedhoe make this quick and easy - and protect with fleece in extreme weather.
 As Winter approaches earth up the cabbage stems by dragging soil up around the stems to prevent them rocking in the wind.

 Harvesting Spring cabbage